jmnorheim/Movi.com/README.md

 # Movi.com

-This project was the product of our three contributors for and under the NTNU subject IT2810 (Web Development).
+This project was our product for the NTNU subject IT2810 (Web Development).

-Movi.com is a interactive and responsive website made for almost all devices.
-The website focuses on being a movie database site with the ability of making an account and making your own Libraries and liking movies.
-The website has a lot of different features, which can be read more about in our [WIKI](https://github.com/Jensern1/Movi.com/wiki) page.
-Setup and startup guid is under the website pictures.
+Movi.com is a movie-database website where users can browse more than 260 000 movies.
+Users can create an account, make libraries and add movies to them, and browse movies by searching, sorting or filtering.
+The complete feature list can be found on our detailed [wiki page](https://github.com/Jensern1/Movi.com/wiki).
+A guide on how to run the project can be found underneath the pictures of the website.

 ## Pictures from the website: